NLnetLabs/routinator/doc/manual/source/manual-page.rst

       disable-rrdp
             A boolean value that, if present and true, turns off the use of RRDP.

+      rrdp-fallback
+            A string value specifying the circumstances under which an update via rsync is tried if an update via RRDP fails.
+See :option:`--rrdp-fallback` for details on the available policies.

       rrdp-fallback-time
             An integer value specifying the maximum number of seconds since a